The Shortcut That Trips Us: Stereotyping and the Cost of Judging People by Their Group

 You don’t need to memorize the glossary.
 Notice the pattern: all roads point to swapping the person in front of you for the idea of them.

-How to Practice in Specific Contexts
+Practice in Specific Contexts

 Hiring and Promotions